ASA University Bangladesh: Admission eligibility

-Computer labs

-ASA University Bangladesh has three labs with about 200 computers and high-speed broadband Internet connection.
-Students can use lab any time except restricted periods.

-Auditorium

-ASA University Bangladesh has a big auditorium on the ninth floor.
-This auditorium can hold about 650 students at a time.
-It is used to hold meetings, seminars, cultural functions and orientations.

 Co-curricular activities

 ASA University is a great source of co-curricular activities.
 Many clubs and associations play a fundamental role in developing student creativity and personal skills.
 Every department has some clubs which are run by the students with the help of teachers.
 There are about four clubs in the Faculty of the Department of Business Administration, nine clubs in the Faculty of Law, and one club (English Club) in the Department of English.
 These clubs arrange and organize cultural programs, seminars, conferences, workshops, competitions, social activities, etc.

 Publications

-ASA University Review is one of the reputed research publications which bring out immense significance globally.
-The Faculty of Law publishes Student’s Law Review (very first magazine of ASAUB).
+The Faculty of Law publishes Student's Law Review (very first magazine of ASAUB).
 It publishes every semester by the initiative of the students of law with the help of teachers.
 Khaled Saifullah (Editor) and Mahbubur Rahman Nazmi (Asst.
 Editor) are the initiators of this journal.
 A business magazine Synergy is publishes from the Department of Business Administration.
 The Department of English has some wall magazines.
 Scribble and "Scudding Drifts" are the updated ones in association with the English Club.
 English Club also efforts on publishing a yearly magazine titled "Symphony" from the Department of English designed with the creative writings of the respective students and teachers.